 \section{Abstract}

-An established way to improve the transferability of black-box evasion attacks is to craft the adversarial examples on a surrogate ensemble model to increase diversity.
-We argue that transferability is fundamentally related to epistemic uncertainty.
+An established way to improve the transferability of black-box evasion attacks is to craft the adversarial examples on an ensemble-based surrogate to increase diversity.
+We argue that transferability is fundamentally related to uncertainty.
 Based on a state-of-the-art Bayesian Deep Learning technique, we propose a new method to efficiently build a surrogate by sampling approximately from the posterior distribution of neural network weights, which represents the belief about the value of each parameter.
-Our extensive experiments on ImageNet and CIFAR-10 show that our approach improves the transfer rates of four state-of-the-art attacks significantly (up to 62.1 percentage points), in both intra-architecture and inter-architecture cases.
-On ImageNet, our approach can reach 94\% of transfer rate while reducing training computations from 11.6 to 2.4 exaflops, compared to an ensemble of independently trained DNNs.
-Our vanilla surrogate achieves 87.5\% of the time higher transferability than 3 test-time techniques designed for this purpose.
-Our work demonstrates that the way to train a surrogate has been overlooked although it is an important element of transfer-based attacks.
+Our extensive experiments on ImageNet, CIFAR-10 and MNIST show that our approach improves the success rates of four state-of-the-art attacks significantly (up to 83.2 percentage points), in both intra-architecture and inter-architecture transferability.
+On ImageNet, our approach can reach 94\% of success rate while reducing training computations from 11.6 to 2.4 exaflops, compared to an ensemble of independently trained DNNs.
+Our vanilla surrogate achieves 87.5\% of the time higher transferability than three test-time techniques designed for this purpose.
+Our work demonstrates that the way to train a surrogate has been overlooked, although it is an important element of transfer-based attacks.
 We are, therefore, the first to review the effectiveness of several training methods in increasing transferability.
 We provide new directions to better understand the transferability phenomenon and offer a simple but strong baseline for future work.